GilHope/Continuous-Delivery-Notes/README.md

 - The manual test stages assert the system is usable and fulfills its requirements, it detects any defects not caught by automated tests, and verifies is provides its value to customer.

+- Release stage delivers the system to users, either as packaged software or by deploying it into a production identical to the production environment.

 - **Deployment Pipeline Practices
     -